VictorOwnt/WafelbakBackend/README.md

 <h1 align="center">Wafelbak API</h1>

-The 'Wafelbak' Android application is an application made to facilitate the process of ordering waffles for the benefit of ([Scouts Wondelgem](http://www.scoutswondelgem.be)).
+The 'Wafelbak' Web and Android applications are applications made to facilitate the process of ordering waffles for the benefit of ([Scouts Wondelgem](http://www.scoutswondelgem.be)).

 This is a RESTful API for the applications.